What happens when I've booked drone filming, but the weather is bad?

 And that’s what we do if it rains.

-If you’ve got any questions about drone filming, videos in general, or you just fancy a chat, let us know and drop us a line today!
+If you’ve any questions about drone filming, videos in general, or would like to discuss further, please let us know and drop us a line today!